-The knowledge distillation approaches, reviewed in surveys [7, 30], try to replace an initial CNN in a CNN-based application by an alternative CNN with the same functionality but smaller size.
+The knowledge distillation approaches, reviewed in two surveys [7, 30], try to replace an initial CNN in a CNN-based application by an alternative CNN with the same functionality but smaller size.
 However, these approaches involve CNN training from scratch and do not guarantee that the accuracy of the initial CNN can be preserved.
-In contrast, our memory reduction approach is a general systematic approach which always guarantees preservation of the CNN accuracy.
+In contrast, our memory reduction approach is a general systematic approach that always guarantees preservation of CNN accuracy.

-The CNN buffers reuse methodologies, such as the methodology proposed in [23], and the methodologies reviewed in [15], reduce the required CNN memory by reusing platform memory, allocated for storage of intermediate CNN computational results.
-These methodologies can significantly reduce the CNN memory cost without decreasing the CNN throughput or accuracy.
+CNN buffers reuse methodologies, such as the methodology proposed by Pisarchyk and Lee [23], and the methodologies reviewed by Jin et al. [15], reduce the required CNN memory by reusing platform memory allocated for storage of intermediate CNN computational results.
+These methodologies can significantly reduce the CNN memory cost without decreasing CNN throughput or accuracy.
 However, these methodologies do not support reuse of the platform memory among multiple CNNs.
-Reusing the memory among CNNs as well as within every CNN is vital for deployment of multi-CNN applications, such as [26, 27, 29].
-Thus, the methodologies in [15, 23] are not suitable for multi-CNN applications.
+Reusing the memory among CNNs as well as within every CNN is vital for deployment of multi-CNN applications (e.g., [26, 27, 29]).
+Thus, the methodologies in the work of Jin et al. [15] and Pisarchyk and Lee [23] are not suitable for multi-CNN applications.
 Moreover, these methodologies do not account for concurrent execution of CNN layers.
 Therefore, they are not applicable to CNN-based applications, exploiting task-level (pipeline) parallelism [18, 31], available within the CNNs.
-In contrast to these methodologies, our methodology is applicable to the CNN-based applications, exploiting pipeline parallelism, and multi-CNN applications.
+In contrast to these methodologies, our methodology is applicable to CNN-based applications, exploiting pipeline parallelism, and multi-CNN applications.

-The CNN buffers reduction methodology proposed in [17] allows to significantly reduce the CNN-based application memory cost at the expense of CNN throughput decrease.
+The CNN buffers reduction methodology proposed in our previous work [17] allows to significantly reduce CNN-based application memory cost at the expense of CNN throughput decrease.
 In this methodology, CNN layers process their input data by parts and the device memory is reused to store different parts of the layers input data.
 However, this methodology always tries to achieve a very low CNN memory cost at the expense of large CNN throughput decrease.
-In practice, partial reduction of the CNN memory cost is often sufficient to fit a CNN-based application into a device with a given memory constraint.
-In contrast to the methodology proposed in [17], our proposed methodology involves a balanced Manuscript submitted to ACM memory-throughput trade-off in a CNN-based application, and therefore does not involve unnecessary decrease of CNN throughput.
+In practice, partial reduction of CNN memory cost is often sufficient to fit a CNN-based application into a device with a given memory constraint.
+In contrast to the methodology proposed in our previous work [17], our proposed methodology involves a balanced memory-throughput trade-off in a CNN-based application and therefore does not involve unnecessary decrease of CNN throughput.

-The CNN layers fusion methodologies, such as the methodologies [4, 21] and the methodologies adopted by the Deep Learning (DL) frameworks, such as the TensorRT DL framework [19] or the PyTorch DL framework [22], enable to reduce the CNN memory cost by transforming the network into a simpler form but preserving the same overall behavior.
+CNN layers fusion methodologies, such as the methodologies of Alwani et al. [4] and Olyaiy et al. [21], and the methodologies adopted by the DL frameworks, such as the TensorRT DL framework [19] or the PyTorch DL framework [22], allow to reduce CNN memory cost by transforming the network into a simpler form but preserving the same overall behavior.
 Being a part of the CNN model definition, the CNN layer fusion methodologies are orthogonal to our proposed methodology and can be combined with our methodology for further CNN memory optimizations.
-In our experimental study (Section 8) we implicitly use the CNN layers fusion by implementing the CNNs with the TensorRT DL framework [19], which has built-in CNN layers fusion.
+In our experimental study (Section 8), we implicitly use CNN layers fusion by implementing the CNNs with the TensorRT DL framework [19], which has built-in CNN layers fusion.